Joshua-z-Luo/CMPT362_Project_Manhunt/README.md

-# CMPT 362 — Manhunt (Android Game)
+# Manhunt (Android Game)

+---

+## What Is Manhunt?

 Manhunt is a real-world, location-based tag game played outdoors with your phone.
 Players become **Hunters** or **Runners** and move around in the real world while watching a live map on their screens.

----

-## 🧩 What Is Manhunt?

-Think of it as **real-life tag + maps + special abilities**:

-- 📍 You see yourself on a map using GPS
+- You see yourself on a map using GPS
-- 🧑‍🦯 You physically move around in the real world
+- You physically move around in the real world
-- 🕵️ The Hunter chases and tries to “catch” the Runners
+- The Hunter chases and tries to “catch” the Runners
-- 🏃 The Runners try to survive until the timer ends
+- The Runners try to survive until the timer ends
-- ✨ Both sides can use abilities to help them chase or escape
+- Both sides can use abilities to help them chase or escape

 You’ll want at least **2 players** (1 Hunter, 1 Runner), but it’s more fun with a group.

 ---

-## ✨ Main Features
+## Main Features

 - **Lobby system** — one person hosts, others join with a room code
 - **Live map** — everyone's positions update on a shared map